Multiple Offers on a House: 7 Tests to Select the Best

 A clean purchase offer is free of unnecessary conditions or complications.
 It’s straightforward, making it easier to navigate the sale.
 Clean offers often come from buyers who are serious and ready to move quickly, which can make your selling experience much more efficient.

 “If you have a buyer who comes in with a grant, then there are different parameters that go along with someone who’s getting money from the city,” White says.
-She adds that sometimes an offer not only seems complex, it might just not feel right.
+She adds that sometimes an offer not only seems complex, but it also might just not feel right.
 “We have a gut for a reason.
 Go with what you feel good about.”

 Taranto agrees.
 “We’re looking for a lot of signals based on all the information that we have.”